JetBrains/intellij-sdk-docs/topics/reference_guide/localization/providing_translations.md

 For example, if the original location of a message bundle is <path>\$PLUGIN_JAR\$/messages/AbcBundle.properties</path>, it must be located in <path>\$LANGUAGE_PACK_JAR\$/messages/AbcBundle.properties</path>.

-It is allowed to organize them within [localization directories or with file name language suffixes](#bundled-translations-structure), but it is unnecessary as language pack can define only a single language.

 In case of doubts, it is recommended to inspect the contents of existing language packs.

 ## Bundled Translations